Prompt Pay Requirement

 Based on conversations with the US Department of Labor (US DOL), certain provisions of North Carolina’s prompt pay law may conflict with the ERISA Claim Rules regarding the time allowed to process a claim in those cases where additional information is necessary to process the claim.
 Specifically, allowing up to 30 days to review the initial claim plus up to 30 days more to review the additional information requested may exceed what appears to be a single 30-day period for decision allowed in the federal rule.
 The Department will proceed with requesting a formal advisory opinion from the US DOL and will issue an update on this matter.
 In addition, we will consider pursuing appropriate legislation amending our law to conform to the federal rule.
 Meanwhile, insurers should keep in mind that, regardless of whether North Carolina laws are amended, they will need to comply with the federal rules when they go into effect on January 1, 2002.

 Every claim must be handled in accordance with the law.
 The insurer may either deny the second claim, itemizing all of the good faith reasons for the denial, or pend it and specify the missing information.
 An earlier request for the same information relating to another claim does not remove the requirement to process later claims in accordance with the law.
 However, once the information is received in response to either request, processing should continue for both claims.

-A. Yes.
+Yes.
 The definition of “health benefit plan” in N.C.G.S. § 58-3-225 does not specifically exclude dental plans, so they are included among insurers subject to the law.

-A. In a case where a claim denial is solely the result of a member’s failure to provide COB information, any member hold-harmless provision or restriction on balance billing would not apply since the member would not have fulfilled their obligations with respect to the health benefit policy or assignment of benefits.
+In a case where a claim denial is solely the result of a member’s failure to provide COB information, any member hold-harmless provision or restriction on balance billing would not apply since the member would not have fulfilled their obligations with respect to the health benefit policy or assignment of benefits.